International Beef Alliance

 The IBA’s overriding principle is ‘to exceed global consumers’ expectations in respect to beef, while eliminating non?scientific and political trade restrictions.
 Discussions surrounding their key strategies are held annually in one of the five member countries at the Five Nations Beef Alliance Conference.

 The IBA holds an annual conference, hosted by one of the member nations, to discuss members shared experiences of the beef industry.
 Each country also brings 'Young Leader' delegates who participate in the Conference and develop their knowledge of the global beef industry.
+More information about the alliance can be found here.

 NEW ZEALAND 2016